 How Do Snakes Breathe?

-They do, in fact, have lungs.
+They do have lungs.

 Most species of snakes, however, only have one lung in their body, a righthand lung.

 The right lung in the snake is long, but the length does depend on the species.

 In some species, the right lung extends past the middle of their torso.

 The left lung is much smaller than the right lung in snakes who do have them.